pokon548/kernelsu-xiaomi-juice/README.md

 Based on [Sunrise Kernel](https://github.com/ShelbyHell/sunrise_kernel_juice) by ShelbyHell.

+## Downloads
+You could download prebuilt kernel from [releases](https://github.com/pokon548/kernelsu-xiaomi-juice/releases)

+All kernels were packaged in AnyKernel3.

 ## Compatibility
 Tested on Redmi Note 9 4G (China) with AOSPA topaz.
 It may also works for lime / chime device.